 The Nebraska Early Childhood Workforce Commission articulated a vision in which Nebraskans elevate the early childhood workforce to a priority profession benefiting all children from birth through Grade 3, calling for making investments in early care and education professionals a priority.
-In service of developing a chronological record of public investment in the early childhood care and education system, study authors employed a quality-oriented, cost-based approach to establish a fiscal year 2019 estimate of Nebraska's public-sector investment across the three, broad, interdependent functions of the early care and education system: direct service delivery, workforce support, and quality assurance and improvement.
-By shifting to the cost-based approach, emphasis is placed on developing funding levels adequate to cover the cost of a system providing quality early care and education for all children instead of letting quality and access be determined by the level of funding available.
+In addition, the impact of COVID-19 on the child care industry has brought the need to address the workforce crisis within the early childhood sector into sharp relief.
+In service of developing a chronological record of public investment in the early childhood care and education system, study authors again employed a quality-oriented, cost-based approach to establish a fiscal year 2021 estimate of Nebraska's public-sector investment across the three, broad, interdependent functions of the early care and education system: direct service delivery, workforce support, and quality assurance and improvement.
+By adhering to the cost-based approach, emphasis is placed on developing funding levels adequate to cover the cost of a system providing quality early care and education for all children instead of letting quality and access be determined by the level of funding available.

-Like the inaugural technical report of fiscal year 2017, this fiscal year 2019 technical report provides a detailed accounting of the methodology employed.
+Like its predecessors, the technical reports of fiscal years 2017 and 2019, this fiscal year 2021 technical report provides a detailed accounting of the methodology employed.
 Though data may be publicly available, establishing the portion of a budget line-item going to functions within the early care and education system is not possible without working collaboratively with state agency partners.
 Until indicators of these data are explicitly gathered, the best estimates available are based on assumptions made and the calculations applied to accessible data.
 The information provided in this report serves as documentation of the limits of available data.

 In addition to establishing the funding estimates, state agency partners helped to document the path of each finance mechanism through the early care and education system.
-Results of the research show for fiscal year 2019, \$125.4 million was disseminated through five federal-level finance mechanisms and \$66.2 million was disseminated through eight state-level finance mechanisms.
-Tracking funding from the administrative source through the system to the entities ultimately receiving funds was an iterative process between study researchers and agency partners.
+Results of the research show for fiscal year 2021 that \$120.7 million was disseminated through five federal-level finance mechanisms and \$80.9 million was disseminated through eight state-level finance mechanisms.
+Tracking funding from the administrative source through the system to the entities ultimately receiving funds, which started as an iterative process between study researchers and agency partners, has become more streamlined as our shared understanding deepens.
 The information presented in this technical report provides a window into the complexities of combining funding sources as many providers currently do.

 In the report of its recommendations, the Workforce Commission describes a future where Nebraska maximizes public-sector investments in early care and education by reducing the administrative burden of pursuing multiple finding sources, increasing coordination across government agencies, and aligning the receipt of funds to high-quality standards.
 Assessing progress toward this future must include systematic examination of each finance mechanism used to fund early care and education as well as a comprehensive assessment of public funding throughout the system.
-As an addition to what we hope will be a series, this document serves as the second biennial report of Nebraska's early childhood public funding flow.
+As an addition to the series, this FY 2021 technical report serves as the third biennial account of Nebraska's early childhood public funding flow.